 Regular readers of the blog know I have an increasingly complicated relationship with social media (don’t we all).
 I’m trying my best not to add value to platforms owned by companies that I disagree with ethically.
 I wrote about this struggle here.
 And more recently here.

 A few years ago, I deleted my Instagram accounts and stopped using Facebook, except for release-related posts on the 8D Industries page.
-I continue to use Twitter with a smidgen of enthusiasm, but that glimmer is waning fast in light of recent events.
-At the same time, I want to bring people to this blog and create a happy little community around it.
-Unfortunately, the most effective place to plant signposts is on social media.
+I continued to use Twitter with a smidgen of enthusiasm, but that glimmer has died in light of recent events.

-I’m leaning toward using social media solely through remote posting and only posting updates about the blog.
+Going forward, I plan to only use the corporate social media sites solely through remote posting and only posting updates about the blog and my projects (like new label releases).
 The goal is not to have to visit those blasted sites at all but still exploit their reach to bring people to this site.
-I’ll post using Publer (the best tool for this IMO — and, yes, that’s an affiliate link), and said posts would be about new things on the blog, with links sending folks here, hopefully decreasing time spent on social media just a tad.
+I’ll post using Publer (the best tool for this IMO — and, yes, that’s an affiliate link), and said posts would be about new things on the blog, with links sending folks here, hopefully decreasing their time spent on social media just a tad.
 One does what one can.

 That said, I’m using Tumblr as my ‘filing cabinet’ and don’t have qualms about it.
 Automattic, who now owns Tumblr, seems like a well-intentioned company.
 After all, they’re behind the WordPress backbone this blog is built on.

 I’ve also plunged headfirst into Mastodon, and I have to admit I’m liking it quite a bit.
 The engagement and good vibes are refreshingly … old-school.
 Don’t believe anyone who tells you it’s complicated or weird.
 Find me here, and feel free to reach out if you need any pointers.
 Ernie Smith’s excellent ‘pop-up’ series about Mastodon is a great start if you’d like to learn more, too.